justin13888/Pixles/pixles-cli/README.md

 <!-- TODO: Distribute via GitHub packages and package managers -->

+## Usage

+Refer to `pixles --help` for usage.

 ## Development

-- `cargo run -- <args>` to run the CLI with arguments
+- `cargo run -- <args>` to run the CLI with arguments.
-- `cargo test` to run tests
+- `cargo test` to run tests.
-- `cargo build --release` to build the release binary
+- `cargo build --release` to build the release binary.
+- `cargo install --path .` to build and install CLI.